Revised February, 2019

 Section I. The Chairperson shall be the chief executive officer of the Committee and shall preside at all meetings.
 He/she shall appoint all members of standing and special committees, except as otherwise voted by the Committee and provided for in these Bylaws.
 He/she shall be an ex officio member and shall designate the active chairperson of all such committees.

 Section II.
-The Executive Committee, as described in Article IV, Section III, shall be empowered to expend up to $50.00, in addition to normal operating expenses, for the benefit of the City Committee.
+The Executive Committee, as described in Article IV, Section III, shall be empowered to expend up to $150.00, in addition to normal operating expenses, for the benefit of the City Committee.
 All other expenditures must be approved by a majority of voting members attending a duly called meeting of the City Committee.
-The signature of the Chairperson and the Treasurer shall be required on all checks in excess of $50.
+The signature of the Chairperson and the Treasurer shall be required on all checks in excess of$150.

 Section III.
 The Secretary shall keep an official record of the proceedings of all meetings of the Committee.
 He/she shall also, within ten (10) days after the organizational meeting of the City Committee, file with the Secretary of the Commonwealth, the Clerk of the City of Lowell, the Chair of the Democratic State Committee and the Office of Campaign and Political Finance a list of the officers and members of such Committee, and shall immediately file with the same officials a statement of the changes in the organization or membership of the City Committee thereafter.
+The Secretary shall maintain a list of all current members with their contact information.
+This list shall be used to distribute minutes, contact members about upcoming events and meetings, and for other Committee business.
+If someone wants to use the list for non-committee business, they may submit a request with the information to the Secretary and the Officers shall determine whether or not it is appropriate; the secretary will then share the information or state reason why not to requester.
 The Secretary shall perform all such other duties as may be assigned by the Chairperson, by the Committee or by provisions of these Bylaws.

 Section IV.
 The Treasurer shall collect, receive, and deposit, in the name of the Lowell Democratic City Committee, all funds belonging to said committee.
 The Treasurer shall disburse the funds of this organization so deposited only upon approval by a majority of members present and voting, except as provided for in Article V, Section II.
 The Treasurer shall render a full and detailed statement of the finances of this organization at each regular meeting.
 The Treasurer shall render a similar statement at other times as the Chairperson or the Committee may direct.
 The signature of the Treasurer will be required on all checks.

-Section V. In the absence of the Chairperson from any meeting of this organization, the Vice-Chairperson shall preside.
+Section VI.
+In the absence of the Chairperson from any meeting of this organization, the Vice-Chairperson shall preside.

 ARTICLE VI—CHANGES IN THE BYLAWS